roie9876/NSXT-VMworld2019/Part 4/README.md

 </code></pre>

-we have 3 container as explaind before:
+We have the 3 following containers:
 *nsx-node-agent
 *nsx-kube-proxy
 *nsx-ovs